-“When Love Hurts” – You NEED to Get This DVD
+“When Love Hurts” – You need to Get This DVD

 Well, I just got done watching the RBC videos on the Mending the Soul site.
 They did a good job on the issue of abuse, per se, and on the issue of what male authority is about.
 But I found them frustrating because they did not give any examples of the abused woman initiating the divorce.
-In all the cases they sited, the abuser was the one who refused reconciliation.
+In all the cases they cited, the abuser was the one who refused reconciliation.
 I do not feel they did an adequate job of giving the woman permission and support in pursuing divorce.
 I don’t think they will address the need we have here.
 Honestly, I found their treatment of that matter mushy.
 I’m not sure from those videos what they actually believe about that.
 It’s like they discussed everything BUT that.

-- When Abuse is Worse than Divorce
+- Part 1: When Abuse Is Worse Than Divorce

-- When Apologies are Dangerous
+- Part 3: When Apologies Are Dangerous

-- When the Church is Needed Most
+- Part 4: When The Church Is Needed Most

 The series is a production of Day of Discovery, an arm of Radio Bible Class Ministries, Grand Rapids, MI.
 And this was amazing to me.
 I can remember as a kid listening to Dr. DeHann with his gravelly voice every Sunday morning on the radio.
 This is a conservative, Bible-believing Christian ministry, and so I initially purchased the DVD with skepticism, which was only overcome because Steven Tracy’s website (Mending the Soul) sells and recommends it.